senacor/Trader.AI/README.md

 ## Components
 ### Stock Exchange
 The Innovation Lab Stock Exchange ("ILSE") represents the central 'metronome' of the application.
-ILSE maintains both the stock prices and the Trader's portfolios.
-This means that all Traders connected to ILSE are assigned one portfolio which ILSE manages to prevent fraud.
+It is implemented by a class 'StockExchange'.
+ILSE maintains both the stock prices and the trader's portfolios.
+This means that all traders connected to ILSE are assigned one portfolio which ILSE manages to prevent fraud.
 A portfolios comprises not only the inventory of all stocks and their quantity, but also the available cash amount.

-ILSE emulates trading days by calling the connected Traders.
-To keep it simple the Traders are only called on day's end.
+ILSE emulates trading days by calling the connected traders.
+To keep it simple the traders are only called on day's end.
-ILSE then provides each Trader with both the latest close prices and its respective portfolio.
-The Traders itself is supposed to reply with a list of trading actions which ILSE has to execute.
-A trading action is one of the following actions for all stocks that are traded at ILSE: Buy, Sell or *no action*.
-After obtaining all trading actions for all connected Traders ILSE executes them one by one.
-This is only limited by the check if the specific planned action is valid for a given portfolio.
+ILSE then provides each trader with both the latest close prices and its respective portfolio.
+A trader is supposed to reply with a list of orders which ILSE has to execute.
+An order is one of the following actions for all stocks that are traded at ILSE: Buy or sell.
+After obtaining all orders for all connected traders ILSE executes the orders one by one.
+This is only limited by checks whether the specific order is valid for a given portfolio.
 That means, for buying stocks the portfolio's cash reserve must suffice.
-On the other hand, for selling stocks there the planned quantity of stocks must reside in the portfolio.
+For selling stocks, the corresponding quantity of stocks must reside in the portfolio.

-After execution of all trading actions for all connected Traders the current trading day has ended and the next one begins.
+After executing all orders for all connected traders the current trading day has ended and the next one begins.

 ### Trader
-As stated before each Trader is responsible to tell ILSE which trading actions should be executed.
-Traders are provided both the latest close prices and their respective current portfolio.
-Based on this information on of the following actions with the wished quantity can be selected - however only if the respective stock is tradable at ILSE: Buy or Sell.
+Each trader is implemented by a separate trader class (e.g., 'SimpleTrader' or 'DqlTrader') and responsible to tell ILSE which orders should be executed.
+Traders are provided with both the latest close prices and their current portfolio.
+Based on these informatiosn one of the following actions with the wished quantity can be selected: Buy or sell.

-Most times the Traders' decisions are not based on their own algorithms but rather get those information by one or more connected Predictors in the background.
+Most times the traders' decisions are not based on their own algorithms but rather get those information by one or more connected predictors in the background.

 ### Predictor
-A Predictor works behind a Trader and provides - if applicable - a price estimation for a specific stock.
-This for example can be accomplished by working based on a Neural Network, that has been trained on a set of stock prices.
-To receive an estimated stock price the Trader calls its specific Predictor with the latest stock prices and the Predictor in turn replies with the estimated stock price.
+A predictor (implemented by separate predictor classes like 'PerfectPredictor') works behind a trader and provides - if applicable - a price estimation for a specific stock.
+Among other ways, providing a price estimate can be accomplished by using a neural network that has been trained on a set of past stock prices.
+To receive an estimated stock price the trader calls its specific predictor with the latest stock prices and the predictor in turn replies with the estimated future stock price.

 ## Required Tools
 Trader AI's codebase relies on Python 3.
 To run Trader AI the following tools are required: